 - Dogs can be anxious or frightened during walks for a variety of reasons.
 In some cases, dogs may be frightened because of unusual sights, sounds, or smells, but in other cases, dogs may become frightened because they’ve suffered negative encounters while walking in the past.

 Why Are Some Dogs Afraid During Walks?

 As a pet parent, coping with dog anxiety can be pretty challenging.
 Not only is it tough to see your sweetie feeling frightened and nervous, but anxiety can also occur in intermittent fashion.
 And this makes it a bit unpredictable at times.

 One day, your doggo may feel completely confident during your daily walks, before collapsing into a ball of fear during your next jaunt around the block.

-So, it is important to understand why dogs sometimes become afraid during walks.
+In order to continue walks comfortable with your pup, it’s important to start out by trying to understand why dogs sometimes become afraid during walks.
 Unfortunately, there are several reasons why Fido may become fearful, including:

 - Unfamiliarity with the area

 - Lack of experience walking on a leash

 - The presence of people or other dogs

 - Loud sounds (such as construction equipment or shouting)